-Avoid footnotes as much as possible; they interrupt the reading of the text.
-When essential, they should be consecutively numbered throughout with superscript Arabic numbers.
+Use footnotes judiciously, taking into account that they interrupt the reading of the text.
+When required, they should be consecutively numbered throughout with superscript Arabic numbers.
 Footnotes should appear at the bottom of the page, separated from the text by a blank line space and a thin, half-point rule.

-Headings and Sections
+85 Headings and Sections

 When necessary, headings should be used to separate major sections of your paper.
 Remember, you are writing a short paper, not a lengthy book!
 An overabundance of headings will tend to make your paper look more like an outline than a paper.
-The aaai22.sty package will create headings for you.
+The aaai24.sty package will create headings for you.
 Do not alter their size nor their spacing above or below.

 Section Numbers.
 The use of section numbers in AAAI Press papers is optional.
-To use section numbers in LaTeX, uncomment the setcounter line in your document preamble and change the 0 to a 1.
+To use section numbers in LATEX, uncomment the setcounter line in your document preamble and change the 0 to a 1.
 Section numbers should not be used in short poster papers and/or extended abstracts.